vivekanandan-ks/ksv-nix-workflow/README.md

      cd ksv-fastapi-nix-shell
      ```
      Dont worry this installs git temporarily in the shell😃, runs the commands and exits the shell😊.
 Now ur system doesn't have git installed, which avoids polluting ur system environment💪😎.
-     It's Cool, isn't it?😁😁😁
+     It's super Cool, isn't it?😁😁😁

+2. ##Now u can:
-3. **Enter the Development Environment:**
+   a) **Enter the Development Environment:**🙌🙌
    - Simply execute:
      ```
      nix develop
      ```
    - This command reads the configuration from `flake.nix` to set up the environment automatically💪
+   - U can now start working on ur project without wasting hours or days.

+   b) **Run the program directly:**😎😎(Yup like a docker but without the overhead😮‍💨)
+   - Simply execute:
+     ```
+     nix run
+     ```
+     - This command just built the app and started running it.
-   - That's it.
-U can now confidently say "It works on my machine"😁😁.
+     - Now u can confidently say "It works on my machine"😁😁.
 Not a joke.😏

 ## Usage